XRPLF/xrpl-dev-portal/content/references/protocol-reference/data-types/nftoken.md

 ```

-You create NFTs using the `NFTokenMint` transaction.
-You can optionally destroy NFTokens using the `NFTokenBurn` transaction.
+You create `NFToken` objects using the `NFTokenMint` transaction.
+You can optionally destroy `NFToken` objects using the `NFTokenBurn` transaction.

 <!--{# common link defs #}-->
 {% include '_snippets/rippled-api-links.md' %}